Sowcarpet

 Sowcarpet is a neighborhood in the northern part of Chennai, India.
 Sowcarpet is one of the oldest neighborhoods of the city with narrow streets and vintage buildings.
 It is a bustling commercial area of the city, and a range of wholesale markets are located here.
 The locality is known as the North Indian hub of Chennai owing to the presence of the North Indian community here.
 Sowcarpet is home to the largest Marwadi community in South India.

 Etymology

 The neighbourhood derives its name from the term "sowcar" which comes from the Hindi word sahukaar, originally meaning merchant or native banker.
 The term now refers to a money-lender.

 History

 Sowcarpet is often referred to as "Little North India" owing to the presence of a predominantly North Indian population.
-The neighbourhood is home to the city's first North-Indian Jain temples.
+The neighbourhood is home to the city's first North-Indian Jain temple.
 It is also flanked with shops and eateries offering north Indian foods and delicacies.

 In his book Madras Rediscovered, Chennai city chronicler S. Muthiah writes that Gujarati immigrants from Saurashtra who established themselves as a weaving community in Madurai and Tirunelveli arrived in the Sowcarpet neighbourhood in the 17th century.
 The diamond and silk merchants, who gave the neighbourhood its name, arrived in the 18th century from Gujarat.
 Other settlers in the neighbourhood includes the Marwaris from Rajasthan, who arrived later.